algoverzum/problemset/topics/shortest-paths/spice-trails/statement/statement.en.md

     3 2 7

 ### Explanation of example 1
-The diagram shows the graph on the left and step-by-step reachable planets on the right:
+The image below shows example 1 on the left side, and example 2 on the right side.

 ![](tex/abra.png)